-Panel discussions are held with women professionals from corporate boards.
-Join us for lunch to learn what you can do during different levels of your career to equip you to join corporate boards or help other women get there.
+Conversations and panel discussions are held with women serving on corporate boards.
+Join us to learn what you can do during your career to equip and prepare you to join corporate boards or help other women get there.
 Aspiring and current women board members are invited to attend.

 - Corporate Board Academy (CBA)

 A partnership with the Tennessee Chapter of Women Corporate Directors (WCD), the only global membership organization for women corporate directors.
-Instructors from WCD and leading board members in the Middle Tennessee area meet with CBA participants to provide education in writing a board bio, illumination in what goes on in the board room, and coaching in interviewing for a board position.
+Instructors from WCD and leading board members in the Middle Tennessee area meet with CBA participants to provide education on board service expectations, writing a board bio, illuminating what goes on in the board room, and coaching you to interview for a board position.

 Executive Leadership Academy